Verified Pandit at Your Doorstep for 99Pandit PujaDiwali Puja Book Now

 Son of Ganesha

 Only when intelligence is used with wisdom can it be fortunate or advantageous to anyone.
-As a result, Lord Ganesha is referred to as the Lord or the owner of the qualities that his wife and sons possess.
+As a result, people refer to Lord Ganesha as the one who possesses the qualities of his wife and sons.

 Lord Ganesha’s Daughter: Santoshi Maa